-How much does Coolsculpting body contouring cost?
+How much does Coolsculpting cost?

 The innovative, nonsurgical CoolSculpting procedure may be an ideal solution for patients seeking fat removal in specific areas of the body.
 The treatment does not involve any significant downtime or associated risks which make is especially suitable for busy moms and working professionals.